stefanosiano/PowerfulSharedPreferences/README.md

 PowerfulSharedPreferences
 =========================
-Powerful and easy SharedPreferences wrapper, with support for automatic encryption, logs and multiple SharedPreferences files.
+Android library with a powerful and easy SharedPreferences wrapper, with support for automatic encryption, logs and multiple SharedPreferences files.

 Planned features (for now):